 You can customise the output of the form by adding some parameters to the shortcode:

 status=""with a single or comma separated list of post statuses that you want to limit the output of the Are field.
 Only ‘publish’ and ‘update’ statuses are available at this time.
-Setting this parameter will hide the Are field.
+Setting this field to ‘false’ will set the field to alert of both statuses.
+I.e. if a post is published OR updated.
+Setting this parameter will hide the the Are field.

 authors=""with a comma separated list of authors that you want to limit the output of the By field.
 Setting this to ‘false’ will hide the By field.
-Setting this to ‘auto’ will detect the author of the current page, select it, and hide the By field.
+Setting this to ‘auto’ will detect the author of the current post/page/custom post type, select it, and hide the By field.